Towards a Research-Rich Profession

 In 2017, the ACDE’s Network of Academic Directors of Professional Experience undertook the largest study on the status of Australian professional experience, with the aim of helping to identify issues and laying a path for their future resolution.

 The series of five studies provides an account of current developments in ITE, their impact on the delivery and quality of professional experience, and issues that need to be addressed to support further improvements.

 Download the full report here.

 Australian Human Rights Commission Project

-The ACDE contracted Professor Jo Lampert (La Trobe) to prepare the online survey sent recently to NADLATE members.
+The ACDE contracted Professor Jo Lampert (La Trobe) to prepare the online survey sent to NADLATE members.

-The project gives Australian ITE providers the opportunity to identify gaps and good practice in the human rights education and is helping them to map their programs against the related Australian Professional Standards for Teachers and Initial Teacher Education Program Standards.
+The project gave Australian ITE providers the opportunity to identify gaps and good practice in the human rights education and is helping them to map their programs against the related Australian Professional Standards for Teachers and Initial Teacher Education Program Standards.